 If termite activity and damage is found, your Technician will provide you with treatment options to suit your situation and budget.

-We would first recommend that the exisiting termites be treated and stopped.
+We would first recommend that the existing termites be treated and stopped.

 The good news is that termites or white ants can be stopped.
 A termite inspection is the first step.